- Oops!Something went wrong.Please try again later.

 Is CECO Environmental Using Its Retained Earnings Effectively?

-While the company did pay out a portion of its dividend in the past, it currently doesn't pay a dividend.
+CECO Environmental doesn't pay any dividend to its shareholders, meaning that the company has been reinvesting all of its profits into the business.
 This is likely what's driving the high earnings growth number discussed above.